 Free Consultation

+The rules of the road and the laws that govern traffic are different in each state.
+When drivers violate the rules, they can cause crashes, and victims should discuss their rights with a car accident lawyer.
 Over the last several decades, many states have implemented stricter regulations for risky and distracted driving due to an increase in crashes.
 Therefore, the use of electronic devices while driving can be a topic of debate.

 You may find it surprising that wearing headphones is permissible in Texas when you’re behind the wheel of a car.
 However, you need to behave responsibly.
-Otherwise, you might break one of the state’s codes – laws that may be used to prove a wanton disregard for other people’s safety.
+Otherwise, you might break one of the state’s codes, laws that may be used to prove a wanton disregard for other people’s safety.

-So, if you’re listening to music through headphones, and it causes you to become distracted, you might be found guilty of negligence.
+If you’re found guilty of driving recklessly, you could be assessed a fine or even spend time in jail.
+So, if you’re listening to music through headphones and it causes you to become distracted, you might be found guilty of negligence.

+While most distracted driving laws pertaining to texting while driving, the law can still relate to headphone use, especially if the driver ends up hitting another vehicle or damaging private or public property.
 According to researchers, a person who listens to music via headphones responds about 4 seconds slower than people who do not wear the devices.
 One scientist added that using headphones while driving blocks out sounds that can potentially place people in danger.

 As a result, if you wear headphones, you might not be able to hear an approaching emergency vehicle.
 This may cause you to fail to yield appropriately.
 You may also not notice mechanical issues, which can lead to an accident as well.

 If you happen to get involved in an accident with a driver wearing headphones, you may be able to sue for negligence.
-To make this claim, you need to show that the driver owed you a duty of care – one that involved operating their vehicle safely.
+To make this claim, you need to show that the driver owed you a duty of care, one that involved operating their vehicle safely.
 You also must prove that their neglect led to your injuries.

 As a result, they owe you form damages in the form of medical expenses, lost wages, and/or pain and suffering.
 If a driver’s use of headphones led to their negligence, you can bring up this factor when recounting the circumstances of an accident.

 Indeed, it is important that drivers in Texas make sure that their use of headphones does not lead to a problem with negligence.
 An attorney who regularly handles auto accident claims can help you assess your options so you can see where you stand legally.
 They can serve as a guide through the litigation process to maximize the financial compensation you’re able to receive.

+If you are pulled over for a driving violation while you are wearing headphones, you could be charged with reckless driving.
 Texas Transportation Code § 545.401 defines reckless driving as the intentional disregard for the safety of other persons and property.
 You could end up with a $200 fine, 30 days in jail, or both.

+Even if the other driver is responsible for causing the accident, the insurance company will be more inclined to deny your claim if you were wearing headphones.
 Wearing headphones while driving is never a good idea.
 Since Texas law requires the negligent party’s insurance to pay damages, you want to avoid doing anything that can be used against you.

 If the insurance company determines that you are at fault for an accident, and the other driver’s injuries and vehicle repairs exceed your policy limits, you may be forced to pay the remainder out-of-pocket.